 "The emissions mitigation measures for onsite off-road construction diesel equipment include use of alternative fuel, electric equipment, diesel particulate filters (DPF), oxidation catalysts, newer tier engines, and dust suppression."
-17

-Furthermore, we recommend several applicable mitigation measures pulled from Southern California Association of Governments ("SCAG")'s 2020 RTP/SCS Program Environmental Report's Air Quality Project Level Mitigation Measures ("PMM-AQ-1") that target Project-related DPM sources: 18
+Furthermore, we recommend several applicable mitigation measures pulled from Southern California Association of Governments ("SCAG")'s 2020 RTP/SCS Program Environment Impact Report's Air Quality Project Level Mitigation Measures ("PMM-AQ-1") that target Project-related DPM sources:

 - Minimize unnecessary vehicular and machinery activities. - Require contractors to assemble a comprehensive inventory list (i.e., make, model, engine year, horsepower, emission rates) of all heavy-duty off-road (portable and mobile) equipment (50 horsepower and greater) that could be used an aggregate of 40 or more hours for the construction project.
 Prepare a plan for approval by the applicable air district demonstrating achievement of the applicable percent reduction for a CARB-approved fleet.
-Daily logging of the operating hours of the equipment should also be required. - Ensure that all construction equipment is properly tuned and maintained. - Minimize idling time to 5 minutes or beyond regulatory requirements -saves fuel and reduces emissions. - Require projects within 500 feet of residences, hospitals, or schools to use Tier 4 equipment for all engines above 50 horsepower (hp) unless the individual project can demonstrate that Tier 4 engines would not be required to mitigate emissions below significance thresholds.
+Daily logging of the operating hours of the equipment should also be required. - Ensure that all construction equipment is properly tuned and maintained. - Minimize idling time to 5 minutes or beyond regulatory requirements -saves fuel and reduces emissions.